What to Expect at Brighton Center

 For Dr. Bowers:

-New visits last two hours, return visits last one hour, and psychological testing lasts between one and four hours.
+New visits last 1.5 hours, return visits last one hour, and psychological testing lasts between one and four hours.

 Visits include history taking, review of relevant records and documentation, and developmental evaluation (usually play based and observational).